idollo/xloger-php/README.md

 ```

 ## Install xloger for php
-require "xloger.php" in your index.php
+copy xloger.php to your work dir, require "xloger.php" in your index.php
 ```php
 require "[path to xloger]/xloger.php";
 ```